 Exposure X6 Alternatives

 There are quite a few alternatives to Exposure X6 on the market today.
 With the steep competition for effective editing software, the users almost always win as a result of this.

-The first set of competitors that come to mind are the Adobe softwares, Lightroom and Photoshop.
-This is funny to mention considering Exposure X6 has compatibility with host software such as Adobe’s programs – so is it really a competitor?
-On the standalone side, yes it is.
-On the integration side, no it is not.
-Which one is true for you depends on whether you are looking for a standalone program that exists in its own ecosystem or not.
+The first set of competitors that come to mind are the Adobe software Lightroom and Photoshop.
+This is funny to mention, considering Exposure X6 has compatibility with host software such as Adobe’s programs – so is it really a competitor?
+On the stand-alone side, yes it is.
+On the integration side, no, it is not.
+Which one is true for you depends on whether you are looking for a stand-alone program that exists in its own ecosystem or not.

 Unlike Exposure, Adobe is no longer a one-purchase option and requires a subscription.

 Other competitors include Skylum’s Luminar and ON1 RAW, two programs rising in the notoriety of editing software.
 Both of which are also stand-alone one-time-purchase programs like Exposure X6.

 Luminar AI by Skylum is quite different from Exposure X6, even if its display appears similar.
 Although the editing panels are close to the same (let’s be honest; all these editing panels mimic Lightroom to some extent at least), the core of the program differentiates itself from the rest by being very heavily AI-driven.
 Much of Luminar is based on artificial intelligence and generating edits without your assistance, and that takes much of the editing game away from you.
 This benefits some, stifles others, dependent upon who you are and what your need is.